-1 The source document to be transformed or an XML Schema file (.
-Source pane xsd) is displayed here.
-Using the context menu you can edit selected nodes as follows: • Copy XPath for this element to Clipboard: Copy XPath expression of the selected element to the clipboard and use it elsewhere • Assign Input: Assign input XML document • Remove Input: Remove assigned input XML document 2 Linking pane The Linking pane displays lines that visualize the relationships between source and stylesheet nodes.
+1 Source pane The source document to be transformed or an XML Schema file (. xsd) is displayed here.
+Using the context menu, you can edit selected nodes as follows: • Copy XPath for this element to Clipboard: copy XPath expression of the selected element to the clipboard and use it elsewhere • Assign Input: assign input XML document • Remove Input: remove assigned input XML document Paste Input: insert XML document from the clipboard 2 Linking pane The Linking pane displays lines that visualize the relationships between source and stylesheet nodes.
 The chapter Tastenkombinationen im Mapping Editor gives you an overview of the most important key combinations helping you to work with XSL stylesheets.